variantstudios/wisdomwaysacupuncture.com/_posts/2017-12-31-water-element-its-depths-will-keep-you-balanced-in-winter.md

 ---
-title: 'Water:  Its Depths will Keep you Balanced in Winter'
+title: 'Water Element:  Its Depths will Keep you Balanced in Winter'
 date: 2017-12-31 06:53:00
 categories:
   - winter--water-element